Fermionic condensate and the vacuum energy-momentum tensor for planar fermions in homogeneous electric and magnetic fields: VEV of the energy-momentum tensor

-In a graphene sheet, the long-wavelength description of electronic states can be formulated in terms of Dirac theory of spinors in (2+1)-dimensional space-time, where the Fermi velocity plays the role of the speed of light.
-The expression for the fermion condensate and of the energy-momentum tensor in the corresponding model are obtained from the formulae given above by the replacements $\beta \rightarrow E/(v_{F}B)$ and $m\rightarrow $ $mv_{F}$ (for the generation of Dirac mass term in the effective description of graphene see, for example, \cite{Gusy2007}).
+In a graphene sheet, the long-wavelength description of electronic states can be formulated in terms of the Dirac theory of spinors in (2+1)-dimensional space-time, where the Fermi velocity plays the role of the speed of light.
+In the simplest setup, the corresponding quasiparticles are massless.
+In this special case, the condensate vanishes and the energy-momentum tensor is reduced to (\ref{equationmzero}).
+However, it should be noted that the energy gap, corresponding to the mass term in the effective Dirac equation, can be generated by a number of mechanisms (see, for instance, \cite{Gusy2007, Cham00,Seme84,Giov07} and references therein).
+The latter include the deformations of bonds in the lattice of graphene and the symmetry breaking between two triangular sublattices by staggered on-site energy.
+The mass term is also generated by the interaction of a graphene monolayer with a substrate that breaks the sublattice symmetry.
+The expression for the fermion condensate and of the energy-momentum tensor in the corresponding massive model are obtained from the formulae given above by the replacements $\beta \rightarrow E/(v_{F}B)$ and $m\rightarrow $ $ mv_{F}$.

+As it has been shown the vacuum energy density is negative.
+In the literature, several constraints on negative energy in the form of inequalities were discussed (see, e.g., \cite{Ford,Fewst05}).
+It will be interesting to consider the validity of those constraints in the problem under consideration.
+The constraints for the Dirac field have been studied in \cite{Voll00} and \cite{Fews03,Yu03} in 2- and 4-dimensional flat spacetimes in the absence of external fields.
+The case of the general number of spatial dimensions is analyzed in \cite{Xing06}.
+The quantum weak energy inequalities for the Dirac field in the background of four-dimensional globally hyperbolic spacetime were established in \cite{Fews02}.
+The corresponding constraints (quantum energy inequalities (QEI)) contain smooth sampling functions.
+The consideration of QEI and their dependence on the form of the sampling function in the problem under consideration is additionally complicated by the presence of an external electromagnetic field and requires a separate investigation.